Communities in DSpace

 Oral histories highlighting women's history in the West Texas area.

-Photograph collections housed at the Southwest Collection/Special Collections Library.
+Digital samplings from photograph collections housed in the Southwest Collection/Special Collections Library.

 This collection consists of photographs of Burkburnett, Texas.
 Bulks with photographs of the oil industry (1919-1936).
 Also contains a panoramic scene of Burkburnett (ca. 1920).